juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/02 Security Best Practices for Blocks.md

 };
 ```

+Notice the use of the React `dangerouslySetInnerHTML` [property](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html) to render the escaped HTML content.

+dangerouslySetInnerHTML allows you to render HTML markup as HTML, instead of as text.
+The name makes it sound like it’s dangerous to use, but in this example, it’s safe because the data is being escaped.

+WordPress core also uses this property in the Block Editor to render the content of the post in the editor.

 ## Escaping Dynamic Output

-### The Importance of Escaping

-Escaping is the process of securing output data just before it's rendered to the user.
-This prevents malicious code from executing in the browser and protects against XSS attacks.

-### Escaping in PHP

-When rendering block content on the server side, always use the appropriate escaping function:
+When rendering block content for a dynamic block, always use the appropriate escaping function:

 ```php
 /**